MarkSchilling/pet-services-payment/documents/lean-startup/product-market-fit.md

 # Pet Services Payment
 ## Product Market Fit

-Product market fit would look like a situation where there is a clear demand for the product and it is meeting the needs of the target market.
+A successful product market fit would appear as a situation where there is a large interest in the product and it is providing what the target market needs.

 In the case of a pet services payment system, product market fit would involve the system being easy to use, reliable, and secure.
 It should also offer features that pet owners and service providers find valuable, such as the ability to easily manage and track payments, set up recurring payments, and receive notifications about upcoming payments.